Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 ## Introduction

 MC-Review allows users to upload and save files through multiple workflows.
-FileUpload the main reusable component for file uploads in the application.
+FileUpload is the main reusable component for file uploads in the application.
 It supports multiple files at a time via user select or drag and drop.

 Currently, the component is embedded inside several larger forms in our application.
 The document files supported in MC-Review are text based documents (we support  PDF, CSV, DOC, DOCX, XLS, XLSX, XLSM).